jumpinjackie/fdo/OpenSourceBuild__README.txt

             **** Build documentation and install all files to C:\Fdo build -a=install -o=C:\Fdo -d=build

+III.
+Running the FDO Unit Tests

-  3. In order to run the FDO API, SHP, SDF, ArcSDE, MySql and Odbc Provider Unit Tests
+    The FDO API and the FDO providers come with unit tests that will allow the various products to be tested once the build is complete.
+In order to run the FDO API, WMS, SHP, SDF, ArcSDE, GDAL, MySql and Odbc Provider Unit Tests, follow the following instructions once the build has completed

         FDO: